-4.11.3.1.
+- 4.13.3.1.
 In the three Core Practice Areas of Litigation, Property Law and Practice, and Business Law and Practice, a student must achieve an overall pass mark of 50% in each practice area.
-All individual elements of each Core Practice assessment must be completed in

-- 4.11.3.2.
-A student who fails to achieve a pass at first attempt in any Core Practice assessment(s) shall be permitted a resit opportunity in the failed assessment(s). - 4.11.3.3.
-A student who fails to achieve a pass in any resit Core Practice assessment(s) shall be permitted a second final resit attempt. - 4.11.3.4.
-All resits will be taken at points determined by the LPC Assessment Schedule. - 4.11.3.5.
-Resit marks will not be capped. - 4.11.3.6.
+All individual elements of each Core Practice assessment must be completed in the same assessment period and any individual elements of any Core Practice assessment cannot be carried over to a later assessment period. - 4.13.3.2.
+A student who fails to achieve a pass at first attempt in any Core Practice assessment(s) shall be permitted a resit opportunity in the failed assessment(s). - 4.13.3.3.
+A student who fails to achieve a pass in any resit Core Practice assessment(s) shall be permitted a second final resit attempt. - 4.13.3.4.
+All resits will be taken at points determined by the LPC Assessment Schedule. - 4.13.3.5.
+Resit marks will not be capped. - 4.13.3.6.
+Failure to pass at the second final resit attempt will result in failure of Stage I. - 4.13.4.
+Assessment of Stage I Skills, Professional Conduct and Regulation and Solicitors Accounts - 4.13.4.1.
+A student who fails to achieve competence at the first attempt in any of the five skills assessments, or a pass of 50% in the Professional Conduct and Regulation assessment

+- and the Solicitors Accounts assessment shall be permitted a resit opportunity in the failed assessment(s). - 4.13.4.2.
+A student who fails to achieve competence or a pass in any resit assessment(s) shall be permitted a second final resit attempt. - 4.13.4.3.
+All resits will be taken at points determined by the LPC Assessment Schedule. - 4.13.4.4.
+Resit marks will not be capped. - 4.13.4.5.
 Failure to pass at the second final resit attempt will result in failure of Stage I.

-4.11.4.
-Assessment of Stage I - Skills, Professional Conduct and Regulation and Solicitors Accounts

-- 4.11.4.1.
-A student who fails to achieve competence at the first attempt in any of the five skills assessments, or a pass of 50% in the Professional Conduct and Regulation assessment and the Solicitors Accounts assessment shall be permitted a resit opportunity in the failed assessment(s). - 4.11.4.2.
-A student who fails to achieve competence or a pass in any resit assessment(s) shall be permitted a second final resit attempt. - 4.11.4.3.
-All resits will be taken at points determined by the LPC Assessment Schedule. - 4.11.4.4.
-Resit marks will not be capped. - 4.11.4.5.
-Failure to pass at the second final resit attempt will result in failure of Stage I.

-4.11.5.
+4.13.5.
 Failure of Stage I

-- 4.11.5.1.
+- 4.13.5.1.
 Where a failure in one or more assessments results in the overall failure of Stage I, the entirety of Stage I and all Stage I assessments must be retaken.
-No previous passes or grades may be retained. - 4.11.5.2.
+No previous passes or grades may be retained. - 4.13.5.2.
 Retaking will require re-enrolment, payment of fees, attendance, and submission of all assessments.

-4.11.6.
+4.13.6.
 Assessment of Stage II - the Vocational Electives

-- 4.11.6.1.
-A student who fails to achieve a pass of 50% at first attempt in any Vocational Elective assessment shall be permitted a resit opportunity. - 4.11.6.2.
-A student who fails to achieve a pass in any resit Vocational Elective assessment(s) shall be permitted a second, final resit attempt. - 4.11.6.3.
-All resits will be taken at points determined by the LPC Assessment Schedule. - 4.11.6.4.
-Resit marks will not be capped. - 4.11.6.5.
+- 4.13.6.1.
+A student who fails to achieve a pass of 50% at first attempt in any Vocational Elective assessment shall be permitted a resit opportunity. - 4.13.6.2.
+A student who fails to achieve a pass in any resit Vocational Elective assessment(s) shall be permitted a second, final resit attempt. - 4.13.6.3.
+All resits will be taken at points determined by the LPC Assessment Schedule. - 4.13.6.4.
+Resit marks will not be capped. - 4.13.6.5.
 A student who fails a Vocational Elective at the second final resit may either retake the same Vocational Elective or may enrol for a new Vocational Elective, subject to the five year registration period for completion of Stage I and Stage II of the LPC.
 Retaking will require re-enrolment, payment of fees, attendance and submission of all assessments.
 Where a Vocational Elective subject is no longer offered, a student may be required to attempt an alternative Vocational Elective of their choice.

-4.11.7.
+4.13.7.
 Resits and Deferrals